pydatasci-repos/pydatasci/README.md

 from pydatasci import aidb
 aidb.create_db()
 ```
+> We could run these `create` steps automatically, but it didn't feel trustworthy to inject files/ folders onto user machines.

 ## Mission
-* **Empowering Universities & Institutes Everywhere**<br />We empower non-cloud users: the academic/ institute HPCers, the private clouders, the remote server SSH'ers, and everyday desktop hackers - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker).<br /><br />
+* **Accelerating Research at Universities & Institutes Everywhere**<br />We empower non-cloud users: the academic/ institute HPCers, the private clouders, the remote server SSH'ers, and everyday desktop hackers - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker).
+This toolset provides research teams a standardized method for ML-based evidence, rather than each researcher spending time cobbling together their own approach.<br /><br />

-* **Reproducibly Persistent & Embedded**<br />No more black boxes.
-No more screenshotting parameters and loss-accuracy graphs.
-A record of every: dataset, feature, label, sample, split, fold, parameter, model, training job, and result - is automatically persisted in a lightweight, file-based database that is automatically configured when you import the package.
+* **Reproducible Experiments**<br />No more black boxes.
+No more screenshotting loss-accuracy graphs and parameters combinations.
+A persistent and embedded record of every: dataset, feature, label, sample, split, fold, parameter, model, training job, and result - is automatically persisted in a lightweight, file-based database that is automatically configured when you import the package.
 Submit your *aidb* database file alongside your publications/ papers and model zoo entries as a proof.<br /><br />

-* **Queue Hypertuning Jobs**<br />Queue many hypertuning jobs locally, or delegate big jobs to the cloud to run in parallel by setting `cloud_queue = True`.<br /><br />
+* **Queue Hypertuning Jobs**<br />Design a batch of runs to test many hypotheses at once.
+Queue many hypertuning jobs locally, or delegate big jobs to the cloud to run in parallel by setting `cloud_queue = True`.<br /><br />

 * **Visually Compare Performance Metrics**<br />Compare models using pre-defined plots for assessing performance, including: quantitative metrics (e.g. accuracy, loss, variance, precision, recall, etc.), training histories, and confusion/ contingency matrices.<br /><br />